Renta Nishioka: Title reign

 Nishioka challenged the Shootboxing Japan lightweight champion Kiyoaki Murata at SHOOT BOXING2018 act.4 on September 15, 2018.
 Nishioka won the closely contested bout by split decision, after two extension rounds were contested.

-Nishioka face the ISKA Muay Thai Intercontinental Super Lightweight champion Haruaki Otsuki in a non-title bout at SHOOT BOXING S-cup 65kg World TOURNAMENT 2018 on November 18, 2018.
+Nishioka face the ISKA Muay Thai Intercontinental Super Lightweight champion Haruaki Otsuki in a non-title bout at SHOOT BOXING S-cup 65 kg World TOURNAMENT 2018 on November 18, 2018.
 He won the fight by unanimous decision, with scores of 28–27, 28–26 and 28–26.

 Nishioka was booked to face the reigning KNOCK OUT Super Lightweight and RISE lightweight champion Fukashi Mizutani in a non-title bout at SHOOT BOXING 2019 act.2 on April 27, 2019.
 He won the fight by unanimous decision.

 Nishioka faced Yuki Masui at SHOOT BOXING 2019 act.3 on June 23, 2019.
 He won the fight by unanimous decision.
 Nishioka next faced Masa Sato at SHOOT BOXING 2019 act.4 on September 28, 2019.
 He won the fight by unanimous decision, with all three judges scoring the bout 49–48 in his favor.
 Nishioka's six-fight winning streak was snapped by Hikaru Machida at SHOOT BOXING GROUND ZERO TOKYO 2019 on December 3, 2019, who beat him by unanimous decision.

 KNOCK OUT Grand Prix

-On January 20, 2020, KNOCK OUT announced Nishioka as one of the eight participants in the upcoming one-day KNOCK OUT 64kg Grand Prix, which was held at KNOCK OUT CHAMPIONSHIP.1 on February 11, 2020.
+On January 20, 2020, KNOCK OUT announced Nishioka as one of the eight participants in the upcoming one-day KNOCK OUT 64 kg Grand Prix, which was held at KNOCK OUT CHAMPIONSHIP.1 on February 11, 2020.
 He was scheduled to face Sho Ogawa in the tournament quarterfinals.
 The fight was ruled a draw, after the first three rounds were contested, which resulted in an extension round.
 Nishioka won the fourth round by split decision.

 Nishioka advanced to the tournament semifinals, where he faced Chihiro Suzuki.
 He won the fight by unanimous decision, with two judges scoring the bout 30–29 in his favor, while the third judge awarded him a 30–29 scorecard.
 Nishioka faced Bazooka Koki in the tournament finals.
 He won the third and final fight of the day by unanimous decision, with scores of 30–29, 29–28 and 29–28.